cooperjaXC/arcade_notepadpp/readme.md

 ## Features

-Arcade\_NPP provides basic syntax highlighting.
+* Arcade\_NPP provides basic syntax highlighting.
 Arcade\_NPP is not a full lexer for Arcade and does *not* correctly highlight all elements of Arcade markup specification.
+* Arcade\_NPP offers a dark theme compatible with the [Dracula Dark Theme](https://draculatheme.com/notepad-plus-plus).
+Select the `arcade_dark_theme.xml` in step 3 above.

 ## Highlighted element: